What is a Watt Hour Meter?

-Watt-hour meter is in fact a measuring device which can evaluate and records the electrical power passing through a circuit in a certain time.
-By implementing the Watt-hour meter, we can know how much amount of electrical energy is used by a consumer or a residence or an electrically powered device or a business.
-Electrical utilities install these meters at their consumer’s place to evaluate the electrical usage for the purpose of billing.
-The reading is taken in each one billing period.
-Usually, the billing unit is Kilowatt-hour (kWh).
-This is equal to the total usage of electrical energy by a consumer of one kilowatt during a period of one hour and it is also equal to 3600000 joules.
-The Watt-Hour Meter is often referred as energy meter or electric meter or electricity meter or electrical meter.
+A Watt-hour meter is a measuring device that can evaluate and record the electrical power passing through a circuit at a certain time.
+By implementing a Watt-hour meter, we can know how much electrical energy is used by a home, business, or an electrically powered device.
+Electrical utilities install watt-hour meters at their consumer’s premises to evaluate their electrical usage (for billing purposes).

-Thus, every revolution of the rotor of the motor is analogous to the given quantity of current flow in the circuit.
-A counter is attached to the rotor to add and the usage of electrical energy is displayed from the total number of rotor revolutions.
+Thus, every revolution of the motor’s rotor is analogous to the given quantity of current flow in the circuit.
+A counter is attached to the rotor to add, and the usage of electrical energy is displayed from the total number of rotor revolutions.

 The most modern meter can store up the previous value with time and date.
 So the tampering is avoided.
 Utilities install remote reporting meters to detect tampering.

-Types of Watt Hour MeterBasically, the watt-hour meter is classified into three different types as follows:
+Basically, the watt-hour meter is classified into three different types as follows:

 - Electromechanical type induction meter

 - Electronic energy meter

 - Smart energy meters

 A non-magnetic and electrically conductive aluminum metal disc is made to revolve in a magnetic field in this type of meter.
 The rotation is made possible with the power passing through it.
 The rotation speed is proportional to the power flow through the meter.